OpenJ92/online-Starcraft/README.md

 #### Flatiron_School_Final

+## Notice:
+Please visit https://github.com/OpenJ92/sdm for a restructured continuation of the following project.

 ## Goal:
 A study of Starcraft 2 replay data in an attempt to identify strategy exterior to expert knowledge